 The use of the device outside of the School is at the discretion of the parent/family.
 We strongly encourage you to work as a family to set ground rules for the care, maintenance, and usage of the devices.
 We also strongly encourage families to set ground rules about the use of games, chat programs or other social networking programs while students are using their device at home.
-The school will work in partnership with families to promote and enhance ethical, safe and responsible use of technology.
-Building digital citizenship is the responsibility of both the school and family.
+The School will work in partnership with families to promote and enhance ethical, safe and responsible use of technology.
+Building digital citizenship is the responsibility of both the School and family.
+Parents are encouraged to actively supervise the use of the device in keeping with safe practices as outlined by the Office of the eSafety Commissioner - https://esafety.gov.au/education-resources/iparent/

-If you feel the need to install monitoring software\parental controls on your students' device, be sure not to interfere with controls around resources that will be utilized at school such as youtube.com etc. If in doubt, seek advice from the Year level teacher / helpdesk.
+If you feel the need to install monitoring software/parental controls on your students' device, be sure not to interfere with controls around resources that will be utilised at school such as youtube.com etc. If in doubt, seek advice from the Year level teacher/Helpdesk.